-On 17 July 2015 the Group announced that it has reached a preliminary agreement with Alpha Bank regarding the acquisition of Alpha Bank's Branch in Bulgaria by Eurobank's subsidiary in Bulgaria, Eurobank Bulgaria AD.
-The completion of the transaction is expected by the end of 2015 after the execution of a due diligence to be conducted to Alpha Bank's Branch and obtaining all necessary approvals by the competent authorities.
+On 6 November 2015, following the signing of the preliminary agreement on 17 July 2015 the Group announced that it has concluded a definitive agreement with Alpha Bank regarding the acquisition of Alpha Bank's Branch in Bulgaria by Eurobank's subsidiary in Bulgaria, Eurobank Bulgaria AD.
+The completion of the transaction is subject to approvals by the relevant competent regulatory and supervisory authorities and is expected to take place during the first quarter of 2016.

-Upon completion of the acquisition of the Alpha Bank's Branch, which covers the entire banking operations of the Branch in Bulgaria, Eurobank Bulgaria AD is expected to strengthen its core market position in the Bulgarian banking sector and expand its customer base in both the retail and corporate business banking segments.
-Eurobank Bulgaria AD is expected to benefit from significant synergies from the second year post completion of the acquisition, while maintaining its strong capital ratios and substantial liquidity buffers.
-The agreement is fully aligned with the restructuring plans for Alpha Bank and Eurobank, as approved by the European Commission in 2014.
+The acquisition of the Alpha Bank's Branch, constitutes a step forward for Eurobank Bulgaria AD to further strengthen its position in the Bulgarian banking sector and expand its customer base in both the retail and corporate business segments.
+Eurobank Bulgaria

-Selected Explanatory Notes to the Condensed Consolidated Interim Financial Statements
+AD is expected to benefit from significant synergies from the second year post completion of the acquisition, while maintaining its strong capital ratios and substantial liquidity buffers.